hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 Note that this construction does not show that C#'s type system is turing complete!
-It would be turing complete though, if, given a program P, `P: string = a + b + c`, the type checker had to decide whether a `k: int` exists such that `P' := a + b^k + c` is type correct.
+It would be turing complete though, if, given a program P, `P: string = a + b + c`, the type-checker had to decide whether a `k: int` exists such that `P' := a + b^k + c` is type correct.
+Without turing completeness, this idea cannot be used to force the compiler into an infinite loop.

 ## Generic type instantiations can grow exponentially fast

-We can also use generics to instantiate a very, very large type without much code:
+But we can also use generics to instantiate a very, very large type without much code:

 ```cs
 using System;